mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ---

-Kipnu was at the stove reheating my breakfast and reading a postletter with his morning face on.
+Kipnu was at the stove reheating a sweet mash of pohua and reading a postletter with his morning face on.
 His hair, the furrowed nest of a bird that took a liking to crooked branches.
 He looked up, locking his tired eyes to mine, and put on his laziest morning smile which only complimented his hair.
 I walked up to nuzzle him.
 Melna was squatting at the eating table, reading her daily missive from the provincial council.

 "Who's the letter from?", I asked Kipnu casually.